Diyckstra/terraform-provider-deyckstra/website/docs/r/s3_bucket_request_payment_configuration.md

 ->  **Unsupported resource**
 This resource is currently unsupported.

-Provides an S3 bucket request payment configuration resource.
+Manages an S3 bucket request payment configuration resource.
 For more information, see [Requester Pays Buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html).

 ~> **Note** Destroying an `aws_s3_bucket_request_payment_configuration` resource resets the bucket's `payer` to the S3 default: the bucket owner.